-This section of the manual covers recommended procedures for operation of the locomotive.
-The procedures are outlined without detailed explanations of equipment location or function as these are covered in other sections of this manual.
+This section of the manual covers recommended procedures for operation of the Model GP18 locomotive.
+These procedures are outlined without detailed explanations of equipment location or function which are covered in other sections of this manual.

 The information is arranged in a sequence commencing with inspections in preparation for service, starting the engine, running light, coupling to train, and then through routine operating phases.
 Special operating situations are also discussed as are special features such as dynamic braking.